modflowpy/pyphoenix-project/docs/dev/srs.md

 ## Introduction

+This is the Software Requirement Specifications (SRS) document for FloPy 4, also called *the product* or flopy4.

+### Product scope

+flopy4 will be a software product to pre- and post-Process MODFLOW-based model input and output.

+Pre-processing will be limited to preparing model input datasets.

+Post-processing will be limited to reading model output into internal data formats that can be used by the product.

+For specific use cases, model input and output data will be processed by the product into formats that can be analyzed in other libraries.

+The product will also be able to run MODFLOW simulations.

+The product can load existing model input datasets that were not necessarily created by the product but conform to MODFLOW input and output specifications.

+flopy4 will replace the MODFLOW 6 targeted capabilities of the current FloPy 3.

+flopy4 will also replace the following capabilities of FloPy 3:
+  * PEST (?)
+  * capability 2 (discuss)

+### Product value

+The product will allow defining reproducible, versionable Python workflows for MODFLOW modeling applications.

+The product will wrap MODFLOW and other programs and provide a Pythonic interface to their functionality and input and output files.

+flopy4 is essential to the MODFLOW development process for testing existing and newly developed functionality.

-### Intended audience
+### Intended audience:

-Hydrologic scientists, engineers, and students that are familiar with the Python ecosystem and MODFLOW.
-Another key audience is MODFLOW developers.
+Hydrologic scientists, engineers, and students who are familiar with the Python ecosystem and want to use MODFLOW for their hydrologic applications.
+The other key audience is the team of MODFLOW software developers.

+### Intended use:

-The product should be available on major operating systems and hardware ranging from laptops to HPC systems.
-The product should be available in any CPython environment.
+The product should be available on the major operating systems (Windows, Linux, MacOS) and hardware ranging from laptops to HPC systems.

-**Use cases**
+The product will be used through Python scripts and Jupyter notebooks.

+The product can be relied upon as a core component by other libraries and tools that offer more advanced or domain specific or application specific functionality.

+#### Use cases

 * A hydrologist needs to determine an optimal pumping rate for a well field...

+* A student wants to simulate salt water intrusion in a coastal aquifer and visualize results...

 * A professor is teaching a groundwater modeling class...

+* A hydrologic institute maintains their own suite of advanced pre- and post-processing utilities that can rely on flopy4 as a component for its core capabilities...

-* A MODFLOW developer is debugging an issue in the UZF package and wants to create a complicated test with many cells and stress periods.
+* A MODFLOW developer is debugging an issue in the UZF package and wants to create a complicated test with many cells and stress periods...

-* A MODFLOW developer is setting up worked example to demonstrate how to use a new feature...
+* A MODFLOW developer is setting up a worked example to demonstrate how to use a new feature...

-### Value proposition

-The product will allow defining reproducible, versionable Python workflows for MODFLOW modeling applications.
-The product will wrap MODFLOW and other programs and provide a Pythonic interface to their functionality and input and output files.
-FloPy will also be used for MODFLOW development, to test existing and new functionality.

-### Project scope

-FloPy 4 will have the same basic responsibilities as FloPy 3:

-1. running simulations
-2. working with input and output

-**Running simulations**

-The product will be able to run MODFLOW 6 (and other programs).
-The product will be able to load input datasets into MODFLOW 6 (and other programs) by way of an input specification provided for the program.

-**Input and output**

-The product must be able to 1) load, modify, and write simulation inputs and 2) load simulation outputs in several formats, to include any custom format used by a specific program, as well as standards supported by 3rd party software.
+## System requirements and functional requirements
+tbd

+## External interface requirements
+tbd

+## Non-functional requirements (NRFs)
+tbd

+**Maintainability**

+flopy4 should maintain a separation of concerns with respect to hydrology and software engineering.
+The hydrologic modeler should not be concerned with the technical details of flopy4's internal data storage or parallel processing implementation, for example, and a software engineer should be able to work on the code without detailed knowledge on complex hydrologic concepts.

 ## Motivation